Exposure metering – expose for your subject !

 While the technique here hinged on specific exposure for the available light, there are a few crucial ideas here that I’d like to underline:

 1. Expose for your subject, not the scene.
 I had to decide on my camera settings, and couldn’t just leave this to the camera.
 Therefore it was imperative that I shoot in manual exposure mode.

 Since I was only using available light, I didn’t have the option of exposing for my background and then using flash to lift my subject to the correct exposure.

 2. With ambient light only, you have to consider the ambient light carefully, and decide how you want to position your subject in relation to the available light.
-(For a related article on this topic: direction of the light; any light)
+There is a related article on this topic: direction of the light – using found light.

 3. You have to recognize the tonal values of the entire scene – this will allow you to pre-vizualise the image.

 Here is a reference image, where I brought the exposure down so that the background showed more.

 It will also give you an idea of the truly bland setting we were working in.
 But there was distinct potential here!

 In this instance, I knew that if I had Anelisa turned with her back to the bright background – then the light on her face and body would be quite even.
 I saw that the light coming in from the back was so bright in comparison, that I immediately knew it would blow out, creating that halo effect around her.
 A first test shot showed that I was on my way to what I wanted.

 Two or three images later, I had what I wanted in terms of exposure – now it was just a matter of directing Anelisa in how I wanted her to pose.
 The video tutorial on using video lights, will give you some insight in how I would normally direct a model in a studio setting.
 In this case though, we were trying to shoot surreptitiously in a shopping mall, so we shot just a few images before we moved on.